 There is also a need to address the mental health needs within the community.
 Due to the limited mental health resources available to respond 24/7, police are often called to incidents involving non-violent individuals experiencing mental health crises.
 In 2018, Redmond Police added a Mental Health Professional (MHP) to our response delivery.
 The Department fully supports this concept and awaits the community's support in funding the resources and personnel necessary to provide additional mental health support.
-The Department plans to add a "Community Response" component to the current behavioral response capabilities.
-An additional MHP will be added to allow for wider coverage and availability.
-These resources will work in collaboration with the Fire Department Mobile Integrated Health (MIH) and the City's Homeless Outreach Program The Department has positioned itself as a training ground for additional Mental Health Professionals that can support this ever-growing need for the region.
+The Department has positioned itself as a training ground for additional Mental Health Professionals that can support this ever-growing need for the region.